gonbaum/chessnation/README.md

 Next tasks:

-- fix connection of the clients to WebSocket - maybe assign the color immediately when the client joins
 - simplify UI of video
 - enable multiple games/videos at the same time (e.g. keep lists of channels together)